U.S. Department of State Seal

 Country Summary: Violent crimes, such as robbery and assault, occur frequently in Sierra Leone, especially in Freetown.
 Local police often lack the resources to deal effectively with serious criminal incidents.

-Demonstrations and protests occur in Sierra Leone and on occasion have resulted in violence.
+Demonstrations and protests occur in Sierra Leone and occasionally result in violence.

-If traveling outside the Freetown peninsula, make all efforts to complete your travel during daylight hours due to increased safety hazards at night.
-The U.S. Embassy is unable to provide emergency services to U.S. citizens outside of Freetown at night as U.S. government employees are prohibited from traveling outside the capital after dark.
+If traveling outside the Freetown peninsula, make all efforts to complete your travel before nightfall.
+There are increased safety hazards and security concerns at night.
+U.S. government employees under Chief of Mission authority are restricted from traveling outside the capital after dark and are unable to provide emergency services outside of Freetown at night.

 Read the country information page for additional information about travel to Sierra Leone.